lldpd/lldpd/README.md

 randomly to one of the interface (so a neighbor may be affected to the wrong interface).

-On 2.6.27, we are able to receive packets on real interface for bonded devices.
+On 2.6.27, we are able to receive packets on real interface for enslaved devices.
 This allows one to get neighbor information on active/backup bonds.
 Without the 2.6.27, lldpd won't receive any information on inactive slaves.
 Here are the patchs (thanks to Joe Eykholt):